amklass11/hello-microverse-/README.md

 #Show your support
 Give a ⭐️ if you like this project! and cheers✨

-#Acknowledgments
+ # Acknowledgments
 Microverse offered guidance on how to make the project more professional

-#📝 License
+# 📝 License
-This project is MIT licensed.
+This Project is MIT licensed.